Devansh8954/AI-PULSE-PREDICTIVE-INVENTORY-MANAGEMENT-SYSTEM-/README.md

 <div align="center">

-Built as a **Senior SDE-1 portfolio project** to demonstrate full-stack architecture, AI integration, and production-grade engineering patterns.
+Built as a **SDE-1 portfolio project** to demonstrate full-stack architecture, AI integration, and production-grade engineering patterns.

 </div>